Genbox/FastEnum/README.md

 * High-performance
     * Zero allocations whenever possible.
     * `GetMemberNames()`, `GetMemberValues()` etc. are cached by default.
 Use `DisableCache` to disable it.
-    * `MemberCount` and `IsFlagsEnum` is const to allow the compiler to fold constants.
+    * `MemberCount` and `IsFlagEnum` are constants, allowing the compiler to fold them.
-* Supports name and description from [DisplayAttribute](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute?view=net-7.0).
+* Support for names and descriptions from [DisplayAttribute](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute?view=net-7.0).
-* Support for flag enums via the [FlagsAttribute](https://learn.microsoft.com/en-us/dotnet/api/system.flagsattribute?view=net-7.0).
+* Support for flag enums, including composite values, negative values, duplicate aliases, transformed names and per-member omissions.
-* Support for skipping enum values completely with `[EnumOmitValue]` on enum members.
+* Support for preset, regex, case-pattern and per-member name transformations, plus independent metadata sorting.
-* Support for private/internal enums
+* Support for fully or selectively skipping enum values with `[EnumOmitValue]`.
-* Support for enums nested inside classes
+* Support for public and internal enums, including empty enums and enums in the global namespace or non-generic containing types.
-* Support for user-set underlying values such as long, uint, byte, etc.
+* Support for every C# enum underlying type, explicit/negative values and duplicate values.
-* Support for duplicate enum names from different namespaces
+* Support for string and span parsing by name, value, display name or description with configurable `StringComparison`.
-* Support for enums that reside in the global namespace
+* Support for duplicate enum names in different namespaces and escaped C# identifiers.
-* Has several options to control namespace, class name and more for generated code.
-See Options section below for details.
+* Options for controlling namespaces, class names, and other generated-code details.
+See the Options section below.

 ### Examples

-Lets create a very simple enum, and add the `[FastEnum]` attribute to it.
+Let's create a simple enum and add the `[FastEnum]` attribute to it.

 ```csharp
 [FastEnum]